yoko-vicky/Live-Chat-built-with-Vue/README.md

 ## How to run the app

 1. After cloning or downloading this repository, Run `npm install` or `yarn install`
-2. create a new file with the name `.env` in the project root
+2. Create a new file with the name `.env` in the project root
 3. Add Firebase Authentiication Information to `.env` file like below:

 ```